aidanmelen/terraform-aws-security-group-v2/examples/computed/README.md

-# Computed Security Group example
+# Security Group with computed rules

 Create a security group with a computed rules.
 Computed security group rules uses `count` to dynamically create rules with unknown values during the initial Terraform plan.
 Please see [Limitations on values used in for_each](https://www.terraform.io/language/meta-arguments/for_each#limitations-on-values-used-in-for_each).